angha90/gedesco/README.md

 ### `npm run start`

-Runns both pojects on the browser using different ports (3000 and 3001)
+Runs both pojects on the browser using different ports (3000 and 3001)